How to heal trauma depends on more than just how you consciously understand and remember it.

 Throughout the entire session you will be awake and aware.

 You can choose to come out of hypnosis at any second.

-Hypnosis is about choosing to relax to such a degree that the conscious mind lets down its defenses and the subconscious mind engages in change.
+Hypnosis is about choosing to alter your state of focus to such a degree that the conscious mind sets aside its critical factor and allows the subconscious mind to engage in change.

 Neuro = the nervous system through which experience is received and processed through the five senses.

 Linguistic = Language and nonverbal communication systems through which neural representations are coded, ordered and given meaning.